 What is Coaching?

-Coaching is providing feedback, usually to executives and managers, about how to reach their personal best in their organizational leadership role.
-In her capacity as coach, the Human Resources professional will do everything from active listening through providing test results that highlight a manager’s strengths and weaknesses.
+Coaching is providing feedback, usually to executives, senior managers, and managers, about how to reach their personal best in their organizational leadership role.
+In their capacity as coach, the Human Resources professional will do everything from active listening through providing test results that highlight a manager’s strengths and weaknesses.